 Selling options is a good way to generate consistent income in the stock market.
+By selling options, you turn yourself into an insurance company and collect premium.

 Similar to an insurance policy, the option that you sell has an expiration date.
+But what happens when options expire?

+If an option expires worthless, then its value falls to $0 and the option will be removed from your account.
 If an option expires with intrinsic value, or "in the money", then the person who sold the put option will buy 100 shares of the underlying stock at the strike price for every option that they sold.

-If the option seller sold a call option that expires in the money, then the option seller will will sell 100 shares of the underlying stock at the strike price for every option that they sold.
+If the option seller sold a call option that expires in the money, then the option seller will sell 100 shares of the underlying stock at the strike price for every option that they sold.

-As a result, you'll purchase 500 shares of Amazon at $120 / share.
+As a result, you'll purchase 500 shares of XYZ at $120 / share.

 Remember: